chenkennt/SignalRSample/README.md

    ![signalr2](resources/signalr2.png)

    Resource name will also be used as the DNS name of your service point.
-So you'll get a `<resource_name>.<location>.cloudapp.azure.com` that you can connect to.
+So you'll get a `<resource_name>.<location>.cloudapp.azure.com` that your application can connect to.

 3. Click "Create", your SignalR service will be created in a few minutes.